PlGGS/eldewrito-multi-instance/README.md

 ##### 10. Congratulate yourself!
 It's time to sit back, relax, and enjoy some Eldewrito with friends on one computer!

-#### Please report any and all issues you come across in the Issues tab, and I'll be sure to get back to you.
+#### Please report any issues you come across in the Issues tab, and I'll be sure to get back to you.

+### Help with common issues/questions:

+##### If your PC warns agaist running Eldewrito Multi Instance, simply select 'More info' and then 'Run anyway'.
+##### If your instances aren't loading at your specified resolution, you must set up a new custom resolution in either Nvidia control panel or AMD's equivilent application before playing.
+##### To avoid confusion, the 'Kb / m controls P1' checkbox determines whether or not the first player in the launch order launches with keyboard and mouse controls by default.